somphene/somphene.github.io/teaching/calculus/index.md

 * Midsem Sept 16-21
 * Quiz 2 October 25

+### Q/A

+Question: How many months have 28 days?
+Mathematician's answer: All of them.

+Q) This is in response to many queries: how to write answers in exam (so that no mark is cut)?

+Here are some suggestions (follow the at your own risk :-) :

+Think before you write.
+Write what you thought (you will be evaluated on what you have written, and not what you had in mind).
+Rather than merely make an assertion, say where it comes from.
+Each step in your answer should be logically correct and well supported by facts.
+In any writing, saying what you mean is important - and difficult.
+Mathematics is highly symbolic, but using lots of mathematical symbols does not make an argument a mathematical one.Avoid using quantifiers  for "for all", 'for every", "there exists", etc., unless you are sure.
+It is better to write a line or two extra to make your conclusions more clear rather than letting the reader to guess.
+If needed, add a figure, but for reference only.
+Write clearly what is given and what you are trying to prove (Classic geometry proofs are good examples).
+Always proofread your work.
+Read what you have written, at least your own writing should make sense to you.
+Reading a well written, without too many cuts, arrows, etc.,  document is always a pleasure.
+Reflect on your answer, of course if time permits.
+-Prof. Inder K. Rana

 ### References:
 * Prof. Ghorpade's (Course Instructor) [page](http://www.math.iitb.ac.in/~srg/courses/autumn2019/MA105-D1/index.html)
 * Prof. I.K.
 Rana's [NPTEL Course](https://nptel.ac.in/courses/122/101/122101003/): Single and Multivariable Calculus